Shoob & Co. Law Office

 • Yitzhak Ben Artzi and 82 others vs. State of Israel – proceedings as part of the ending of holding by the State of land reserves through orders according to protocol 125 of the defense protocol (state of emergency) 1945.

-• Dedicating an assistance fund named for Yaakov Hytner, the Finance Minister and others – as part of a Supreme Court ruling that compensation should be paid for requisitioning for “lost leases” through conceptual leasing fees derived from the changing value of land.
+• Dedicating an assistance fund named for Yaakov Hytner, the Finance Minister, and others – as part of a Supreme Court ruling that compensation should be paid for requisitioning for “lost leases” through conceptual leasing fees derived from the changing value of the land.

 • Shalom Yerushalaim Divon and others vs. The Petah Tikva Local Committee For Design and Construction verdict – which the supreme court ruled that the owner of a land in which he build an apartment on, and that in which either he or his relatives resign for at least 4 years after construction has been completed, will not be required to pay enhancement fees, regardless of the number of owners on set property demanding to utilize this right.

-• Planning and Zoning Committee, Tel Aviv vs. Nof Yam Chaol Lavan Ltd. – the district court decided that an extensive use of a permit is not an event requiring a betterment fee on its own, but it is a realization of rights.
+• Planning and Zoning Committee, Tel Aviv vs. Nof Yam Chaol Lavan Ltd. – the Supreme Court decided that extensive use of a permit is not an event requiring a betterment fee on its own, but it is a realization of rights.
 Meaning that if a betterment fee was already charged, you will not be able to charge for a second time.